TrueList

 There are different ways to increase your webinar attendance over time.
 For example, offering relevant and original content in your online event is a particularly good way to attract more people.

 Once you’ve gotten the content up and running, you can also try timing your webinar session to last more than 30 minutes and less than an hour.
-Let’s not forget the importance of live Q&A sessions at the end of each online event – this feature is a favorite among the vast majority of those that attend webinars.
-Other tactics you can employ include practicing to become more energetic about the topic of your webinar, simplifying the registration form/process, adding a replay feature after a session, and so on.
+Let’s not forget the importance of live Q&A sessions at the end of each online event: this feature is a favorite among the vast majority of those that attend webinars.

 What is a good webinar attendance rate?